Azure/service-fabric-mesh-preview/docs/README.md

 ---

-SeaBreeze team is looking forward to your feedback.
+Mesh team is looking forward to your feedback.
 [Issues](https://github.com/Azure/seabreeze-preview-pr/issues) is the place to go to for filing any bugs (code or documentation) you come across, or improvements you would like to request.